Overview

 Heart conditions associated with Ebstein anomaly

-Babies born with Ebstein anomaly may have other heart problems, including:
+Babies born with Ebstein anomaly may have other heart conditions, including:

 • Holes in the heart.
 A hole in the heart can lower the amount of oxygen in the blood.
 Many babies with Ebstein anomaly have a hole between the two upper chambers of the heart.
 This hole is called an atrial septal defect.
-Or there may be an opening called a patent foramen ovale (PFO).
-A PFO is a hole between the upper heart chambers that all babies have before birth that usually closes after birth.
-It can remain open in some people.
+Or there may be an opening called a patent foramen ovale, also called a PFO.
+A PFO is a hole between the upper heart chambers that all babies have before birth.
+It usually closes after birth.
+But it can stay open in some people.

 • Irregular heartbeats, called arrhythmias.
-Heart arrhythmias may feel like a fluttering, pounding or racing heartbeat.
+An irregular heartbeat can include a fluttering, pounding or racing heartbeat.
 Changes in the heartbeat can make it harder for the heart to work as it should.

 • Wolff-Parkinson-White (WPW) syndrome.
 In this condition, an extra signaling pathway between the heart's upper and lower chambers causes a fast heartbeat and fainting.